jan-pfr/sem-group8/Use-Cases/Use-Case-4.md

 ### Trigger

-A request for the Top 5 populated cities information is sent to User.
+A request for the Top 5 populated cities in the world, continent, region, country and district information is sent to User.

 ## MAIN SUCCESS SCENARIO

-1. Organisation request Top 5 populated cities information organised by largest to smallest.
+1. Organisation request Top 5 populated cities in the world, continent, region, country and district information organised by largest to smallest.
 2. User searches for the Top 5 populated cities in the world, continent, region, country and district.
 3. User extracts current Top 5 populated cities information in of the world, continent, region, country and district.
 4. User provides report to organisation.